Refinance mortgage or borrowing more

 An annuity loan has the same installment amount each month, which makes the product predictable.
 It is therefore a good fit if you like predictability and want a slightly more spacious economy.
 Annuity loans are a good option for those who are going to buy their first home, renovate or start a family.

 A serial loan may be suitable for you who borrow less than your borrowing capacity can handle, because you can afford to pay it.
 With a serial loan, you pay off the loan with a higher installment amount at the start, and you will have less and less to pay as the loan is paid off.
 The result is that the monthly amount becomes smaller for each payment to the bank.
 If you can afford to maintain the large payments at the start of a serial loan, you will pay less interest in total over 25 years than with an annuity loan with the same duration.

 Alternatively, an annuity loan with a shorter term can be at least as beneficial.
 It may also suit you who have plans for the future or know of upcoming changes in your own finances, such as retiring before the loan is paid off.
 Talk to us about refinancing your mortgage.

 Security in the home you are going to sell

-What is bridge financing?
-You often need bridge financing when you are going to buy a new home before you have sold the old one.
-Bridge financing is capital you have left over in the home you are going to sell.
+What is intermediate financing?
+You often need interim financing when you are going to buy a new home before you have sold the old one.
+Interim financing is capital you have left over in the home you are going to sell.

 Many people choose to buy their dream home before they have sold their current home, others may not be able to sell the home as easily as they had thought.
 This leaves you with two homes for a short period of time.
 Then we can help you with so-called intermediate financing/bridge loan, which is in addition to any loan on an existing home.
 The brigde financing is installment-free, so that the financial burden does not become too great.
 The most common is that you get bridge financing with a term of 6 months, where you only pay interest on this loan.
 If you have not been able to sell within 6 months, the bridge financing will be extended.